redox-os/orbtk-book/src/de/ch02-02-workspace-orbtk-core.md

 #### Blocks

-Inside OrbTK the `BlockBuilder` method handles a block.
+Inside OrbTk the `BlockBuilder` method handles a block.
 A `block` is a term that defines an object inside the render surface.
 A legacy form of the API was using the idiom `row` or `column` to define the position of a block inside a `grid` widget.
 We moved on to use blocks as a